 Consulate (or consular section at the embassy) by appointment only.
 You cannot obtain visas at the airport or port of entry.

 If you require a visa, you need to provide proof of sufficient funds to cover your stay in the form of recent bank or credit card statements or payslips.
 You are generally expected to have at least US$150 for each day of your trip.

 You can extend your visit for a further 90 days, provided you make the application at least two weeks before the original period granted expires.
 You need to apply in Brazil to the federal police.
-The only eligible EU countries for the 90-day extension however are Croatia, Ireland, Latvia, Greece, Poland, Portugal and the UK.
+The only eligible EU countries for the 90-day extension however are Croatia, Ireland, Poland, Portugal and the UK.
 All other EU nationals may only stay for 90 days within a 180-day period.

 All children under 18 years of age, when not accompanied by both parents, must have a valid passport (passport must be valid for at least six months) and, if children are travelling alone or accompanied by a third party, both father and mother must give their children written travel authorisation so they can enter, leave and travel within Brazil.

 Children between the ages of three months and six years must have proof of vaccination against polio.